MarkTaylor7/MarkTaylor7/README.md

 ## Why I'm Here
 - 👩‍💻 I am a software developer who has been a student at Get Coding since April, 2023.
 I am passionate about learning new things, building challenging projects, and I am eager to transition into the tech industry!
+- 🏁 My most recent project is a Formula 1 data tool called "The Final Lap".
+It's built with React.js, and I will soon be doing back-end work with it.
+Check it out [here](https://marktaylor7.github.io/TheFinalLap/).
-- :beach_umbrella: I have completed my first project; a puzzle game called "Kaboom Beach".
+- :beach_umbrella: My first Get Coding project was a puzzle game called "Kaboom Beach".
 This was built with HTML, CSS, and JavaScript.
-[You can play Kaboom Beach here](https://marktaylor7.github.io/KaboomBeach/), and tell me what you think!
+You can play Kaboom Beach [here](https://marktaylor7.github.io/KaboomBeach/), but remember to check your volume first (the exploding mines can be...loud).
-- 🏁 I am currently using React to build a Formula One forecasting app called "The Final Lap".
+- 🏁 I am currently learning back-end development and databases (Express and MySQL).

 ## Who I Am
 - 🚘 My most recent career was in automotive, where I held positions at BMW St. John's as Sales Consultant, Product Specialist, and Assistant Service Manager.